You can have the best business idea in the world.

 Every business has a different equation/threshold.
 Many software companies, for example, want their LTV to be at least 3X their CAC.
 In other words, if it costs them $100 to acquire a customer, they want a minimum LTV of $300.
 Other businesses might be fine with 1.25X CAC.
 They’re fine spending $10 to acquire a customer as long as it brings them $12.50.
 (Because they know that there’s big money to be made at scale.)

-Hopefully, I’m not getting too deep into the technical weeds here, but I just want to show you one reason why CLTV is so important.
+Hopefully, I’m not getting too deep into the technical weeds here, but I just want to show you one reason why customer lifetime value is so important.
 Once you understand this metric, it gives you the ability to make sound decisions about how much you spend.
 In many cases, it frees you to open up the “wallet” and spend more without feeling guilty.

 Another benefit of understanding your CLTV is that it helps you get clear on customer behavior.
 You’ll quickly learn that not every customer is worth the same (even if they make the same exact initial purchase).

-For example, running CLTV calculations against each origination source (referral, organic search, cold sales outreach, etc.) tells you where your time is best spent.
+For example, when you calculate customer lifetime value (CLTV) against each origination source (referral, organic search, cold sales outreach, etc.) tells you where your time is best spent.
 You may find that a customer who makes a purchase after seeing a Google ad and visiting a landing page is worth $1,000 over their lifetime.
 But then you discover that a customer who is referred to your business and speaks to a member of your sales team before buying is worth $5,000 over their lifetime.
 That’s valuable information that will shift the way you operate.

 Another benefit of knowing CLTV is that you can use lookalike modeling to acquire more customers that meet specific demographics.
 Facebook makes this really easy.
 If you know that 25-30-year-old female college graduates working in IT give you the highest CLTV, you can model this demographic and ask Facebook to go after similar high-value customers.

 Most marketing and sales professionals are geared to focus on acquisition.
 (Naturally, that’s what their job entails.)
 Unfortunately, we live in a business culture where acquisition gets too much of the focus.
 It’s exciting and energizing to add a new customer, so we get caught up in the notion of more, more, more!
-But CLTV does a good job of gently reorienting how you think.
+But CLV does a good job of gently reorienting how you think, to focus more on existing customer retention rather than customer acquisition.

 Research shows that reducing your churn rate by just 5 percent can increase your company’s profitability by 25 to 125 percent.
 That means a simple CLTV-based strategy can fundamentally change your bottom line.

-If you look at the popular Pareto Principle, you’ll find that 80 percent of your revenue comes from 20 percent of your existing customer base.
-Again, CLTV tells you where to focus.
+If you look at the popular Pareto Principle, you’ll find that 80 percent of your revenue comes from 20 percent of your existing customers.
+Again, customer lifetime value tells you where to focus.

-Calculating CLTV requires a few pertinent pieces of information.
+Calculating customer lifetime value requires a few pertinent pieces of information.
 This starts with calculating “customer value,” also known as CV.

 To calculate CV, you need two data points:

-The equation looks like this: CV = APV x APF
+The customer lifetime value formula looks like this: CV = APV x APF

-The next step is to calculate CLTV, which requires you to know the following:
+The next step is to calculate customer lifetime value, which requires you to know the following:

-Armed with this piece of information, you can run the full equation: CLTV = CV x ACL
+Armed with this average customer lifespan data, you can run the full equation: CLTV = CV x ACL

 If you’d rather think about it as one big equation (instead of two parts), here’s the full breakdown: CLTV = (APV x APF) x ACL.